-Culliton is correct in saying that “Ignatius conveys that the gift of God is eternal life made possible by the sacrifice of Christ.”
+Culliton is correct when he says, “Ignatius conveys that the gift of God is eternal life made possible by the sacrifice of Christ.”
 But he doesn’t grasp how it makes present the one sacrifice of Calvary in its completed, glorified form under the sacramental appearances of bread and wine.

-Regarding St. Justin Martyr’s First Apology, Culliton says, “Earlier in his apology Justin defended against accusations that Christians partake of human flesh and blood.”
-Culliton refers to Justin’s words in chapter 26, in which he writes, “And whether they perpetrate those fabulous and shameful deeds—the upsetting of the lamp, and promiscuous intercourse, and eating human flesh—we know not.”
+Regarding St. Justin Martyr’s First Apology, Culliton says, “Earlier in his apology, Justin defended against accusations that Christians partake of human flesh and blood.”
+Culliton refers to Justin’s words in chapter 26: “And whether they perpetrate those fabulous and shameful deeds—the upsetting of the lamp, and promiscuous intercourse, and eating human flesh—we know not.”
 Here, as Culliton correctly notes, Justin inveighs against those who argued that Christians engaged in cannibalism.

-Citing Justin’s later words in chapter 65, Culliton argues that “Christians do not partake of flesh and blood in any carnal way, but rather bread and wine mixed with water: ‘to partake of the bread and wine mixed with water’” (emphasis Culliton’s).
-Yet, Justin affirms here both the symbolic nature of the Eucharist—its having the appearance of bread and wine—and also its being the body, blood, soul, and divinity of Jesus, as he goes on to say in chapters 65-66:
+Citing Justin’s later words in chapter 65, Culliton argues, “Christians do not partake of flesh and blood in any carnal way, but rather bread and wine mixed with water: ‘to partake of the bread and wine mixed with water’” (emphasis in the original).
+Yet, Justin affirms here both the symbolic nature of the Eucharist—its having the appearance of bread and wine and also its being the body, blood, soul, and divinity of Jesus, as he goes on to say in chapters 65-66: